 Much like other furnishings and components in a Modern home, Modern door handles usually have the following elements:

-- Sleek: If you only remember one thing about Modernism, remember that it’s all about clean lines.
-To that end, Modern door handles are sleek and simple.
+- Sleek: Modern door handles are sleek and simple.
 They usually have a straightforward, non-decorative design and are available in sleek finishes.
 When selecting Modern handles, look for straight shapes rather than rounded ones.
 The handles should blend in with the rest of the decor, not stand out against it.

-- Functional: All door handles should be functional in that they should allow a door to open and close and help secure it in place.
-But functionality is particularly important for Modern-style door handles.
+- Functional: Functionality is particularly important for Modern-style door handles.
 They won’t have any extra bells and whistles or ornamentation.
 The focus is purely on doing their intended job and doing it well.
-An attractive Modern entryway needs to be one that can serve its purpose and uphold its signature aesthetic without comprising either component.
+An attractive Modern entryway needs to serve its purpose and uphold its signature aesthetic without comprising either component.

 Lever vs. Knob

 With door handles, there are generally two types to choose from — doorknobs and door levers.
-Lately, levers have been trendy among homeowners, as these door handle models are easier to manipulate.
+Lately, levers are often popular for homeowners, as these door handle models are easier to manipulate.
 People with limited hand strength can grasp a lever more easily than a knob, for example.
 This feature adds a layer of accessibility to the door handle’s function, making it both eye-catching and easy to navigate for any individual.

 Door levers also work better with Modern design elements than doorknobs.
 A lever’s shape is generally sleeker and more minimal than a doorknob, meaning it won’t draw attention away from other elements of a home’s design scheme.
 Doorknobs are often associated with more traditional design styles and might not fit in when installed on an entry door in a Modern house.